sophgo/tpu-mlir/docs/quick_start/source_en/01_introduction.rst

 TPU-MLIR Introduction
 =====================

-TPU-MLIR is the TPU compiler project for Depp Learning processors.
-This project provides a complete toolchain, which can convert pre-trained neural networks under different frameworks into binary files ``bmodel`` that can be efficiently run on TPUs.
+TPU-MLIR is the Tensor Computing Processor compiler project for Depp Learning processors.
+This project provides a complete toolchain, which can convert pre-trained neural networks under different frameworks into binary files ``bmodel`` that can be efficiently run on tensor computing processors.
 The code has been open-sourced to github: https://github.com/sophgo/tpu-mlir .

 The overall architecture of TPU-MLIR is shown in the figure (:ref:`framework`).